-There are no fire hydrants within the Annexation Area boundaries, although the area is adequately served by hydrants on South High Street.
+There are no fire hydrants within the Annexation Area boundaries, although two fire hydrants are currently serving the Area.
 A map showing the locations of the hydrants is attached and incorporated herein as part of Exhibit 12.
 The spacing of the hydrants in the Annexation Area is consistent with the type and intensity of the development and the standards set by the Utilities Department, the Insurance Services Office, and the Ten States Standards.
 Applicable portions of these standards are attached and incorporated herein as Exhibit 13.
 Generally, spacing varies between 350 and 600 feet, depending on these standards, with closer spacing required for industrial, commercial, and densely populated areas.
 The Comparable Areas all have fire hydrants installed according to the same standards.
 The fire hydrant locations in the Comparable Areas are shown on the map attached and incorporated herein as Exhibit 12.